dotneet/devneko-image-proxy/README.md

 LAMBDA_ROLE:
 Set the role for lambda function.
-This role must have the privilege to allow the access to the S3 bucket.
+This role must have the privilege that allows the access to the S3 bucket.
 You can use the command `yarn run create-role` to create a role.

 LAMBDA_MEMORY: